Lattice classical cosmology

 The Gauss and spatial diffeomorphism constraints, written in terms of constant variables, vanish identically.
 This confirms the correctness of the imposition of the gauge-fixing conditions \cite{Bilski:2019tji}.

 Then, the total lattice scalar constraint is given by the elementary cell summation

-This result is finite, hence it does not require any additional regularization or a cut-off.
-It expresses the entire kinematics of the lattice cosmology.
-The isotropic inhomogeneities are represented by different lapse function elements $N\big(R_{c\,\@\pos{v}}\big)$.
+It is worth noting that ${\mathcal{H}\big(\@R_{c(\@v\@)}\@\big)}\sim{\mathbb{L}_0^3\.\bar{\varepsilon}^{\,3}\pos{v}}$, thus this result corresponds directly to the transition from the continuous into a discrete framework in \eqref{integral_sum}.
+The Hamiltonian constraint is finite, hence it does not require any additional regularization or a cut-off.
+It expresses the entire kinematics of the gravitational degrees of freedom in the lattice cosmology.
+The isotropic inhomogeneities are represented by different lapse function elements $N\big(R_{c(\@v\@)}\big)$.
+These quantities determine the density of links intersections concerning different positions along the coordinate time direction.
 The anisotropies are much more strictly constrained by the cuboidal structure of the $\Gamma$ graph, \textit{i.e.} the face-adjacent cells are restricted to have parallel nodes-adjacent links.